Information and support for academic study, assessment, and examination during the coronavirus outbreak

-However, if you feel you have been impacted in a way that is particular to your circumstances and that may not be accounted for through the arrangements above you may want to submit additional information which is specific to you for the School Mitigating Circumstances Committee to consider.
-Please refer to the MC application form and guidance
+However, if you feel you have been impacted in a way that is particular to your circumstances and that may not be accounted for through the arrangements above, for example, adjustments to your teaching, learning, and assessment and the no detriment approach, you may want to submit additional information which is specific to you for the School Mitigating Circumstances Committee to consider.

 International travel for study or University-related work

 All international course-related travel should cease with immediate effect until further notice.

 If you were expecting to travel as part of your course, you will be contacted by your School regarding this cancellation shortly.

 If this travel related to a module and/or formed a component of your assessment, you will be advised of the alternative arrangements by your School.